Sou0602/commavq_nanogpt/README.md

     * commavq
         * prepare.py
         * create_meta_pkl.py
-* out-commavq   - Folder with checkpoints for config 1 (not present in the repo, add from google drive)
+* out-commavq   - Folder with checkpoints for config 1
-* out-commavq_1 - Folder with checkpoints for config 2 (not present in the repo, add from google drive)
+* out-commavq_1 - Folder with checkpoints for config 2
-* out-commavq_2 - Folder with checkpoints for config 3 (not present in the repo, add from google drive)
+* out-commavq_2 - Folder with checkpoints for config 3
 * train.py - Training Script
 * model.py - Model Information
 * configurator.py - Helper to update the Training Arguments from files in config directory